Lemoncode/cypress-by-example/07_XHR_failure/README.md

 ## In this demo we're going to emulate an error on an HttpRequest.

-* The first thing that we need, is to create a new request that produce an error, edit as follows __./hotel-viewer/cypress/integration/hotel-edit-submission.spec.js__
+* The first thing that we need, is to create a new request that produce an error.
+Edit as follows __./hotel-viewer/cypress/integration/hotel-edit-submission.spec.js__

 ```javascript
 describe('Hotel edit form submission', () => {